O U R F O U N D E R

 In 1973 he founded the Trinidad and Tobago Development Foundation (Fund Aid) which guaranteed loans for entrepreneurs and community projects.

 Twelve years later, in 1982, he picked up the extraordinary story of himself in his introduction to the “Silent Prophet” and the journey of the organisation over those years.

-Forty-four (44) years later the organisation has continued to grow and develop, with a staff of over 600 persons and over 200 Centres with Programmes for Parents, Day Care and Early Childhood Centres, Skill Training, Hi Tech Centres and Advance Skills for Adolescents, a holistic Adolescent Development Programme and schools for Differently abled children and young people.
-Each Centre has a Board of Education made up of persons from the communities who manage the Centres with the staff and continue to serve the poor and disadvantaged of the society.
+Forty-four (44) years later the organisation has continued to grow and develop, with a staff of over 600 persons and over 200 Centres with Programmes for Parents, Day Care and Early Childhood Centres, Skill Training, Hi-Tech Centres and Advance Skills for Adolescents, a holistic Adolescent Development Programme and schools for Differently abled children and young people.
+Each Centre has a Board of Education made up of persons from the communities who manage the Centres with the staff and continue to serve the poor and disadvantaged of society.

 The SERVOL Model has been adopted by many countries in the Caribbean, Africa and Europe.

 The citation on his Honorary Degree of Doctor of Laws by the University of the West Indies sums it all up:

 “Blessed with a fine intellect and a personality